 What is a workflow?

 Workflow is the series of activities that are necessary to complete a task.
-Each step in a workflow has a specific step before it and a specific step after it, with the exception of the first and last steps.
+Each step in a workflow has a specific step before it and a specific step after it, except for the first and last steps.

 In a linear workflow, an outside event usually initiates the first step.
 If the workflow has a loop structure, however, the completion of the last step will usually restart the first step.

-Tools such as flowcharts and process maps are used to visualize the steps involved in a process and the order they should go in.
-Flowcharts use simple geometric symbols and arrows to define if-then relationships.
-Process maps look similar, but they may also include support information.
+Tools such as flow charts and process maps are used to visualize the steps involved in a workflow process and the order they should go in.
+Flow charts use simple geometric symbols and arrows to define if-then relationships.
+Process maps look similar, but they can also include support information.
 That information documents the resources that each step in a business process requires.

-Workflow can be automated with software tools that use business rules to decide when one step has been completed successfully and the next step can begin.
-Some workflow management apps can also coordinate dependent relationships between individual steps, a concept known as workflow orchestration.
-Workflow management software also provides workflow templates for documentation and business process modeling, two important aspects of business process management (BPM).
+Workflow can be automated with software tools that use business rules to decide when one step has been successfully completed and the next step should begin.
+Some workflow management apps also coordinate dependent relationships between individual steps, a concept known as workflow orchestration.
+Workflow management software also provides templates for documentation and business process modeling, two important aspects of business process management (BPM).